-People are different we are all utterly unique.
-We sometimes want different things at different times or have different beliefs about what is important.
+People are different.
+We are all utterly unique.
+We sometimes want different things at other times or have different beliefs about what is essential.
 Although I am not sure that conflict is inevitable, it happens because of these differences.

-Unfortunately, most have us have been in conflict with parents, teachers or other people in authority at some time in our lives and these people often don’t handle conflict elegantly.
-Coercion, bribery, manipulation or avoidance is common and when we experience these, we feel awful!
+Unfortunately, most of us have conflicts with parents, teachers or other people in authority, and these people sometimes don’t handle conflict elegantly.
+Coercion, bribery, manipulation or avoidance is common, and when we experience these, we feel awful!
 It is hard to think about resolving conflict creatively with this weight of history behind us.

-Where there is a history of conflict between groups, it is even more difficult.
-If you have heard for years that “You can’t our trust finance people” or “Our engineers are always stupid and aggressive”, it is ever so hard to forget that conditioning when you have a difference with one, or your group with their group.
+If you have heard for years that “You can’t trust our finance people” or “Our engineers are always stupid and aggressive”, it is ever so hard to forget that conditioning when you have a difference with one, or your group with their group.
 (I know trustworthy finance people and gentle, clever engineers.
 This is just an illustration!)
+Where there is a history of conflict between groups, it is even more difficult.

 Conflict is not inevitable.
-I have done a lot of vision building work with groups and have always found that when you have established enough connection and sharing people always want the same thing.
+I have done a lot of vision-building work with groups and have always found that people always want the same thing when you have established enough connection and sharing.
 For example, a group of production workers and their manager wanted “Everything running smoothly”.

 Tools and stories

-Many conflicts are not “real” but come from misunderstanding often caused by not listening.
-You can help by asking A, or group A, to put B’s argument and then to check back with A that B has got it right, modify the argument if they need to and put it again until it is right.
+Many conflicts are not “real” but come from misunderstandings often caused by not listening.
+You can help by asking A, or group A, to put B’s argument and then to check back with A that B has got it right, modify the idea if needed, and put it again until it is correct.
+Then you reverse roles and do it again.
 This compels careful and active listening.
-Then you reverse roles and do it again.

-I was facilitating a week’s workshop with a group of very senior police officers.
-They were going to do a project with a rural police force but all worked in cities.
+I facilitated a week’s workshop with a group of senior police officers.
+They were going to do a project with a rural police force, but all worked in cities.
 They had a lot of thinking and planning to do.
 “John” and “Fred” were arguing.
 This took all the energy of the group.
-Everyone found this entertaining but it was going nowhere.
+Everyone found this entertaining, but it was going nowhere.

 I asked them to stop and put each other’s argument.
-Fred had understood John’s argument perfectly but John had not understood Fred’s at all well.
+Fred had understood John’s argument perfectly, but John had not understood Fred’s at all well.
 He had not been able to hear it.
-When Fred helped John understand Fred’s argument clearly, they realised that their positions were quite close and they agreed what they should do very quickly.
-This saved lots of time and aggravation and they learned about the value of listening.
+When Fred helped John understand Fred’s argument clearly, they realised that their positions were quite close, and they quickly agreed on what they should do.
+This saved lots of time and aggravation, and they learned the value of listening.

 Change the process

 Sometimes it is obvious why a conflict between people stays unresolved.
 Perhaps they have a destructive process of blaming each other or not listening.
-You can often help by helping them notice how they interact and then invite them to change.
+You can often help by helping them notice how they interact and inviting them to change.
 You can’t compel them.

-I was working with a married couple.
-“George” was a very small quiet man and “Mary” was large and loud.
+I was working with a couple.
+“George” was a tiny quiet man, and “Mary” was large and loud.
 Mary complained that George did not talk to her and spent every evening in the shed on his hobbies.
-I noticed that whenever George tried to put his point of view (that Mary was not interested in him and was so talkative he needed to escape!) that Mary interrupted him.
+I noticed that Mary interrupted him whenever George tried to put his point of view (that Mary was not interested in him and was so talkative he needed to escape!).
 Then George went even quieter.

-When she interrupted again, I asked them in turn what had just happened.
-It took several goes but they both realised what was going on and Mary got a bit better at not interrupting and George seemed to open up a bit.
+When she interrupted again, I asked them what had just happened.
+It took several goes, but they both realised what was going on and.
+Mary got a bit better at not interrupting, and George seemed to open up.
+Mary had started listening to George and was enjoying it, and George was spending much less time in the shed!
 I was amazed next week to find them so much happier.
-Mary had started listening to George and was enjoying it and George was spending much less time in the shed!

 One person can work out what is going on and change it

 You don’t need two people or parties to be directly engaged in resolving conflict.
-If you can help one party think clearly about what is going on, that can be enough.
-It is clear that if you change from blaming and attacking someone to trying to understand their position then things will change.
+That can be enough if you can help one party think clearly about what is going on.
+If you change from blaming and attacking someone to trying to understand their position, things will change.

-I learned an excellent analytical tool “Seven Column Analysis” from Chris Bull.
+I learned an excellent analytical tool, “Seven Column Analysis“, from Chris Bull.
 The most common problems that it surfaces are distorted communication.
 What you say does not reflect what you feel.
 You may make false assumptions about what the other person needs or wants.
-When you know what is going on you can change what you do and it will often make a difference.
+When you know what is happening, you can change what you do, which will often make a difference.

 Traps for the unwary